 You can create a safe, clean place for the baby to play on the floor by adding a foam play mat.
-Putting them down is a good way for the baby to improve his or her hand-eye coordination and to give you five minutes hands-free to try and clean up the kitchen.
+When they aren’t busy in their baby bouncer, putting them down is a good way for the baby to improve his or her hand-eye coordination and to give you five minutes hands-free to try and clean up the kitchen.

 Then you start shopping for mats, and you shudder at the thought of how UGLY they are.
 You love Disney cartoon characters as much as anyone, but not as a fixture in your living room.
 After all, you didn’t spend hours working on decor pre-pregnancy, only to not give a sh*t once the baby showed up.